All Products

 Prerequisites

-• A RAM role such as TestTeamRole is created.
+• Create a service role, such as TestTeamRole.
 For more information, see Create a RAM role for a trusted Alibaba Cloud service.

-• Required permissions are granted to the RAM role.
+• Grant permissions to the role.
 For more information, see Grant permissions to a RAM role.
 The following table describes the required permissions.

 Description